paritytech/txwrapper-core/packages/txwrapper-examples/multisig/README.md

 ## Setup environment

-1) Fetch the latest Substrate or Polkadot/Kusama node from the above link.
-Follow instructions to build it, and start a dev chain :
+1) Fetch the latest Substrate or Polkadot/Kusama node from the following link https://github.com/paritytech/polkadot/.
+Follow the instructions to build it, and start a dev chain :

     ```bash
     target/release/polkadot --dev